 He initially studied Physics but he gained a First Class degree in Economics.
 He speaks Italian, English, French and a little Spanish, while also being able to understand some Portuguese.
 He is good at mathematics and he likes science very much too.
 His interests and hobbies include philosophy, Italian poetry (especially Dante Alighieri's verses), literature, chess, powerlifting, fishing and martial arts.
 He often relaxes by listening to classical compositions, but he prefers rock music and melodic songs.
 He has a younger sister plus some very good friends.
 He is an author of number theory papers and the father of a 60+ integer sequences listed in OEIS.

 He has been voted "Genius of the Year - 2014" representing Europe by the members of the World Genius Directory (GOTY Award).

-He is member of more than thirty high IQ societies and the co-founder of the World IQ Foundation, together with Dr. Manahel Thabet (WIQF).
+He is member of more than thirty high IQ societies.

-He is the creator of the X-Test, a very difficult logical/numerical test with some divergent thinking, of the ENNDT and of the ENSDT (ENSDT - The first dynamic spatial IQ test).
+He is the creator of the X-Test, a very difficult logical/numerical test with some divergent thinking, and of the ENNDT/ENSDT.

 He recently SOLVED the multidimensional generalization of the well known "thinking outside the box" Nine dots puzzle.